BakkerGames/DAGS/SYNTAX.md

 @setlist(name,pos,value)

 >Sets the value at position "pos" (starting at 0) for the list "name".
-If "pos" is beyond the end of the list, all values from the end up to "pos" are filled with "null" and then value is added.
+If "pos" is beyond the end of the list, all values from the end up to "pos" are filled with "null" and then "value" is added.

 <br>